aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/data-import-and-export/import-picture-into-worksheet/_index.md

 ---
-title: "Import Picture into Excel Worksheet"
+title: "How to Import a Picture into an Excel Worksheet using Aspose.Cells Cloud REST API"
 second_title: "Document"
 linktitle: "Import picture"
 type: docs